divio/divio-cloud-docs/how-to/django-configure-external-logging.rst

 How to configure an external logging service
 ============================================

-Your Test and Live servers have their own runtime logs, available from the project's dashboard in the Control Panel.
+Your Test and Live servers have their own runtime logs, available from the application's dashboard in the Control Panel.

 These logs are provided as a convenience.
 However they are limited to only the last 1000 lines of output and are not intended to be a comprehensive logging system for production purposes.

-For that we recommend subscribing to a dedicated logging service, of which there are several, and configuring your project to route different kinds of logs (access, errors and so on) to different destinations, so you can use them more effectively.
+For that we recommend subscribing to a dedicated logging service, of which there are several, and configuring your application to route different kinds of logs (access, errors and so on) to different destinations, so you can use them more effectively.

 Example using LogDNA
 --------------------